Luca Guadagnino: International recognition (2017–present)

 In September 2015, Guadagnino announced at the 72nd Venice Film Festival his plans to direct a remake of Dario Argento's Suspiria.
 Guadagnino set his version in Berlin circa 1977—the year in which the original film was released—and aimed to focus on "the concept [and...] uncompromising force of motherhood."
 Tilda Swinton and Dakota Johnson starred in the film, reuniting from Guadagnino's A Bigger Splash.
 Shooting began in Italy in October 2016, and concluded on 10 March 2017, in Berlin.
 Suspiria premiered at the 75th Venice Film Festival and polarized critics.

 In January 2019, it was announced Guadagnino had directed The Staggering Girl, a short film starring Julianne Moore, Kyle MacLachlan, Marthe Keller, KiKi Layne, Mia Goth and Alba Rohrwacher.
 The 35-minute short premiered during the 2019 Cannes Directors' Fortnight section.
-The following year, Guadagnino served as an executive producer on The Truffle Hunters, a documentary film directed by Michael Dweck and Gregory Kirshaw, which had its world premiere at the Sundance Film Festival. and directed Salvatore Ferragamo: The Shoemaker of Dreams a documentary film revolving around Salvatore Ferragamo.
+The following year, Guadagnino served as an executive producer on The Truffle Hunters, a documentary film directed by Michael Dweck and Gregory Kirshaw, which premiered at the Sundance Film Festival. and directed Salvatore Ferragamo: The Shoemaker of Dreams a documentary film revolving around Salvatore Ferragamo.
 The film had its world premiere at the Venice Film Festival on 5 September 2020.

 He also wrote and directed We Are Who We Are an 8-episode limited series for HBO, starring Chloë Sevigny, Kid Cudi, Alice Braga, Jack Dylan Grazer, Spence Moore II, Jordan Kristine Seamon, Faith Alabi, Corey Knight, Tom Mercier, Francesca Scorsese, Ben Taylor and Sebastiano Pigazzi.
 It premiered on 14 September 2020.
 In 2021, Guadagnino served as a producer on Beckett—previously titled Born to Be Murdered—directed by Ferdinando Cito Filomarino starring Alicia Vikander and John David Washington.

 Guadagnino and the cast of Queer at the 81st Venice International Film Festival.